edge-group-polito/Side-Channel-Dojo/README.md

 # AES side channel resistance implementation
 The Substituion-Box (S-Box) is the most vulnerable part to side-channel attacks (SCA).
 The standard Rijndael S-box turns out to be very weak against power analysis attacks.
-Different S-Box ared to see which gives the best resistance against SCA.
+Different S-Box are tested to see which gives the best resistance against SCA.
 It is a lightweight countermeasure.
 The modified AES HW accelerator can be tested on the Chipwhisperer CW305 board, which integrates an Artix-7 FPGA.
 The AES accelerator is memory mapped, and a python API drives the control and status registers through USB.
 An example could be found in `sca_jupyter/sca_test.ipynb`

 ## Getting started